pubkey/rxdb/orga/before-next-major.md

 ## Batch up atomic operations

 If multiple atomic updates are run on the same document at the same time, we should merge them together and do a single database write.

+## Add enum-compression to the key-compressio plugin
+- Also rename the key-compression plugin to be just called 'compression'